Indiana University Sigma Gamma Epsilon (SGE) Rho Chapter

 • Have an overall GPA of 2.67 or above.

-If you meet these requirements and would like to become a member, please email SGE President, Elizabeth Sherrill.
+If you meet these requirements and would like to become a member, please email SGE President, Thomas LaBarge.

-What is the difference between SGE and GeoClub?
+What is the difference between SGE and other department clubs (AMS, GeoClub)?

 Visit the GeoClub website